GRACE JIMENEZ ’20

 My time at the University has prepared me for success by giving me opportunities to network with professionals in my desired field, giving me practical learning experiences.

-My time at the University of New Haven gave me the knowledge and the experience in campus recreation that I needed.
+I currently work for Duke University Athletics, and my time at the University of New Haven gave me the knowledge and the experience in campus recreation that I needed.

 Growing up, I was frequently at the University, then called New Haven College, and have been delighted to see it grow in size and reputation.